zarr-developers/zarr-python/docs/installation.rst

 Development
 -----------
-To install the latest development version of Zarr, see :ref:`contributing`.
+To install the latest development version of Zarr, see `the contributing guide <contributing.html>`_.